Yandex Cloud

 CLI

-2. From the list of services, select Cloud Backup.
+2. In the list of services, select Cloud Backup.

 3. In the left-hand panel, select Backup policies.

-Create a new backup policy if you need to.
+Create a new backup policy as needed.

 5. Under Attached resources, click Attach a VM.